M-Earl/AWS_SAA_Notes/notes.md

 * Legal holds are indefinite locks that supercede retention periods
 * DataSync - Migrate on-premises data to AWS
 * Storage Gateway - create hybrid storage solution
+* Amazon S3 server access logs provide more detail than CloudTrail
 # CloudFront
 * CloudFront is great for static data in many places
 * S3 Cross Region Replication is great for dynamic data in a few places